brotatotes/bht-automation/bht gen 3/Luke/Chapter 24/Luke 24 10 bht.md

 # Luke 24:10 Commentary Help Text

 ## BHT:
-The narrative in this account is rooted in the testimony of one of the disciples who had journeyed to Emmaus, as evidenced by the perfect agreement between the report and the subsequent events.
-The women, including prominent figures like Joanna, all played a role in relaying the message, forming two groups with possibly varying accounts due to their intense emotions.
-Although not explicitly mentioned, it can be inferred that Mary Magdalene likely encountered a similar response.
-Other witnesses included Joanna, who had supported Jesus, and Mary, the mother of James and other relatives of Jesus.
+It is evident that this account is based on the testimony of one of the disciples who went to Emmaus, as it aligns perfectly with their report.
+The mention of Joanna, the wife of Chuza, Herod's steward, adds weight and credibility to the narrative.
+Additionally, the fact that she had been a follower of Christ and had ministered to him further emphasizes her devotion and genuine belief in him.
+The inclusion of Joanna, along with the other women, highlights the importance of their role in bearing the message of Christ's resurrection.

 ## Choicest Commentary Quotes:
 ### Henry Alford: